Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 November 2025 09.25.40 UTC
+- WIB: Minggu, 30 November 2025 11.00.56 UTC
-- WITA: Minggu, 30 November 2025 10.25.40 UTC
+- WITA: Minggu, 30 November 2025 12.00.56 UTC
-- WIT: Minggu, 30 November 2025 11.25.40 UTC
+- WIT: Minggu, 30 November 2025 13.00.56 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature